Fitness - for kids

 Anaerobic (an-air-o-bic) activities increase your strength and power, and build up your muscles.

-This helps when you are jumping or sprinting.
+This helps when you are jumping, playing sports or sprinting.

 If your muscles are strong and well developed, they will support your joints and lessen the risk of injury when: